PenHsuanWang/stock-analyzer-backend/README.md

 ### 1. Core

 The `core` module is the heart of the project, focusing on all logic and calculations directly related to the `stockana` package.
-It mainly encompasses core operations of stock analysis, such as calculating the moving average.
+It mainly encompasses core operations of stock analysis, such as calculating the moving average and labeling buy and sell signals based on various technical indicators.
 This module also ensures data flows efficiently and smoothly during the analysis process, utilizing management tools like `data_manager` to facilitate data storage and handling.

 #### Implementation Example Explanation:
 - `moving_average_analyzer.py` defines the `MovingAverageAnalyzer` class, primarily designed to fetch stock data from Redis, compute its moving average, and update such data in Redis.
-Additionally, this file offers a straightforward example showcasing how to employ this class to calculate the moving average of a specific stock.
+- `signal_labeler` directory contains the strategy pattern implementation for labeling trading signals on stock data.
+The `buy_and_sell_signal_labeling.py` script within this directory implements the `BuySellSignalLabeler` class, a concrete strategy for identifying buy and sell signals based on MACD and RSI indicators.

 ### 2. Utils